jasonbayton/11ty/_src/blog/2024/03/play-auto-install.md

 **It's inflexible (cont)** - Partnerships end, and the money stops flowing.
 Whether being paid for a period of time, or based on activations, the application preloaded into the Android build is - as above - a permanent fixture of that build.
 It can be removed in an update, of course, but for the time it's there, that works against the OEM (but very much in favour of the app developer)

-But how does PAI make this better?
+So how does PAI make this better?

 ## What is PAI?

 PAI - Play Auto Install - is a partner service provided by Google that allows an OEM to configure applications recommended (or required) _without_ preloading those applications in the Android build.

-Rather, the OEM builds a simple system app with a default PAI configuration, and then uses the PAI (or Android Device Configuration Portal) to provide ongoing management for it.
+Rather, the OEM builds a simple system app with a default PAI configuration, and then uses the PAI (or Android Device Configuration) portal to provide the ongoing management of it.

 Within the portal, the OEM can target: